commercialhaskell/stack/doc/nix_integration.md

 ## Configuration

-`stack.yaml` contains a `nix-shell:` section with Nix settings.
+`stack.yaml` contains a `nix:` section with Nix settings.
 Without this section, Nix will not be used.

 Here is a commented configuration file, showing the default values:

-    nix-shell:
+    nix:

-        # `true` by default when the nix-shell section is present.
+        # `true` by default when the nix section is present.
 Set
         # it to `false` to disable using Nix.
         enable: true